A Child Called It Movie

 FAQs

 1. Has "A Child Called 'It'" been made into a movie?
 As of now, there is no official film adaptation of "A Child Called 'It'."
-However, there have been discussions and interest in producing a movie due to the book's popularity and powerful story.
+Still, there have been discussions and interest in producing a movie due to the book's popularity and powerful story.

 2. Why is the book titled "A Child Called 'It'"?
 The title reflects how Pelzer's mother dehumanized him by refusing to call him by his name, instead referring to him as "it."
 This stripping away of identity was part of the psychological abuse he endured.